SeenKeen/BrainfuckInterpreter/README.md

 To Build on CodeBlocks open cmake-build-debug/BrainfuckInterpreter.cbp.

 # How to use
-Input a single line of brainfuck instructions.</br>
+Input a SINGLE line of brainfuck instructions or a command.</br>
-If there are spaces, input will e splited by them and run separately.</br>
 ### commands
 ##### file <path>
   Open code from file.
 Whitespaces and '\n' in source code will be ignored.</br>